Luminova Framework

 Variables Formatting

 Environment variables can store different kinds of values.
-Luminova reads these values and converts them into the right PHP types when you call env().
+Luminova reads these values and converts them into the right PHP types when you call env() or while parsing.

 Boolean Values